 Join us in the search for Arameans, Israelites, and Phoenicians at Abel Beth Maacah!

 Bronze Age, Iron Age, Medieval through Modern times

 We will stay at Kibbutz Kfar Szold.
-Rooms accommodate four people and are equipped with air conditioning, television, kitchenette and a full bathroom.
+Room arrangements will depend on recommendations from the Israeli Ministry of Health.
+We will follow all health advisories.
+Three meals per day will be provided.
+Transportation to and from the tel is also included.
+Rooms are equipped with air conditioning, television, kitchenette and a full bathroom.
 Linens and towels are provided.
 There is also a swimming pool and access to free wi-fi.
-Bus transportation is provided to and from the site each working day.

 Robert A. Mullins, Azusa Pacific University, has worked on several archaeological excavations, most notably at Beth-Shean (1 Samuel 31:10; 1 Kings 4:12) and Tel Rehov in the Jordan Valley.